hyriver/pygeohydro/README.rst

 Features
 --------

-PyGeoHydro is part of a Python software stack and gives access to some of the public web services that prvoide geospatial hydrology data.
+PyGeoHydro is part of a software stack for retrieving and processing hydrology and climatology datasets.
+This package gives access to some of the public web services that provide geospatial hydrology data.
 It has three main modules:
 ``pygeohydro``, ``plot``, and ``helpers``.

 The ``pygeohydro`` module can pull data from the following web services: